 In Luke 21:24, Jesus speaks of future events, including the destruction of Jerusalem and His return.
 He says that “Jerusalem will be trampled underfoot by the Gentiles, until the times of the Gentiles are fulfilled” (ESV).
-A similar phrase is found in Romans 11:25, which says “a partial hardening has come upon Israel, until the fullness of the Gentiles has come in” (ESV).
+A similar phrase is found in Romans 11:25, which says, “A partial hardening has come upon Israel, until the fullness of the Gentiles has come in” (ESV).
 Does the Bible tell us what the phrase “times of the Gentiles” means?

-The Old Testament does not contain this exact phrase, but there are references which seem to match up.
+The Old Testament does not contain this exact phrase, but there are references that seem to match up.
 Ezekiel 30:3 points to “a time of doom for the nations” in connection with the Day of the Lord.
 Daniel’s series of visions deals with Gentile world powers and their role in God’s plan for the earth.
-Nebuchadnezzar’s image of gold, silver, bronze, iron, and clay (Dan 2:31–45) represents successive Gentile kingdoms which will dominate until Christ returns and establishes His reign.
-Daniel’s vision of the four beasts (7:1–27) likewise speaks of four kings, or nations, which will dominate for a time, until Christ comes to rule forever.
-The vision of the ram and the goat (Dan 8:1–26) gives more detail about these Gentile rulers and the time involved in their dominion.
+Nebuchadnezzar’s image of gold, silver, bronze, iron, and clay (Daniel 2:31–45) represents successive Gentile kingdoms that will dominate until Christ returns and establishes His reign.
+Daniel’s vision of the four beasts (Daniel 7:1–27) likewise speaks of four kings, or nations, which will dominate for a time until Christ comes to rule forever.
+The vision of the ram and the goat (Daniel 8:1–26) gives more detail about these Gentile rulers and the time involved in their dominion.
 In each of these passages, the Gentiles have dominion over the world, including the Jewish people, for a time, but God will ultimately subdue them all and establish His own kingdom once and for all.
 Each prophecy culminates with a reference to Christ’s kingdom, so the “times” of these Gentile rulers would be all the years between the Babylonian Empire of Nebuchadnezzar and the glorious return of Christ to establish His kingdom.
 We are now living in “the times of the Gentiles,” that is, in the era of Gentile domination.

 When we examine the book of Revelation, we find similar references to the time of Gentile dominion ending with the return of Christ.
 In Revelation 11:2, John indicates that Jerusalem will be under Gentile rule, even though the temple has been restored.
 The armies of the Beast are destroyed by the Lord in Revelation 19:17–19, just before the millennial reign of Christ is initiated.

 Looking again at Luke 21:24, we see that Jesus mentions a time in which Jerusalem is under the dominion of Gentile authority.
-Nebuchadnezzar’s conquest of Jerusalem in 588 B.C. began that period, and it has continued through the present time.
+Nebuchadnezzar’s conquest of Jerusalem in 588 BC began that period, and it has continued through the present time.
 Romans 11:25 gives us a hint as to God’s purpose in the times of the Gentiles: the spread of the gospel throughout the whole world.
 The organization and inventions of the pagan world powers have actually aided the evangelism of the world.
 For example, in the first century, it was the widespread use of the Greek language and the network of Roman roads that allowed many people in far-off lands to hear the gospel.